 With their bulbous noses, these carving or slicing knives look anything but sharp at first glance, but nothing could be further from the truth.
 They can be honed razor sharp and are great for slicing hams, turkey, brisket, prime rib, fish and even vegetables.

-Best Carving Knives of 2019
+Best Carving Knives

 Wusthof Classic 10-Inch Carving Knife